emresertoz/PeriodSuite/README.md

 ### Part 2 - Integration

 We will need Mezzarrobba's `analytic` extension of the `ore_algebra` package.
-You may download and istall the current version by typing:
+You may download and install the current version by typing:

     sage -pip install git+https://github.com/mkauers/ore_algebra/